SzalkaiOli/android_md_practice/README.md

 "Car Renting" Application
-with splash, login and registration screens made in Native Android / Java and Material Design
+with splash, login and registration screens made in Native Android / Java and with Material Design components